British AFV Camouflage, 1939-45

 Tamiya: 10 x XF7 + 1 x F8

-In use: As disrupter in lieu of Silver Grey in the Sudan scheme and possibly used in Greece by default.
+In use: As disrupter in lieu of Silver Grey in the Sudan scheme and less likely used in Greece by default.

 Description: Deep red / maroon shade with brown tinge.